Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 25:43 Yeah.

-25:48 make in addition to mandating open source software, it also requires the release
+25:49 In addition to mandating open source software, it also requires the release of non-personal,

 25:58 So it's like open software and open, open data as well.